 What is clear to science is that testes have many functions; it not only influences sex life but may have a much broader impact on male health.

-The two most essential functions of testes are the production of testosterone and sperms (3).
+The two most essential functions of testes are the production of testosterone and sperm (3).

 Removal of testes will undoubtedly have an impact on the quality of erection and libido, but perhaps most men will maintain some erection.
-How severely will the removal of testes affect the sexual health may depend significantly on the genetics and age at which testes were removed.
+How severely will the removal of testes affects sexual health may depend significantly on the genetics and age at which testes were removed.

 Usually, the younger the age at the time of removal of testes, the graver would be the impact.